 Fortified Foods

-Consuming foods fortified with vitamin B12, such as cereals, can be a more effective way for older adults to get the nutrients, as B12 in fortified foods is not bound to protein and doesn’t require stomach acid for absorption.
+Consuming foods fortified with vitamin B12, such as cereals, can be a more effective way for older adults to get the nutrients.
+It is noteworthy that B12 in fortified foods is not bound to protein and hence doesn’t require stomach acid for absorption.

 B12 Supplements

-Given the absorption challenges, B12 supplements (either as oral tablets or sublingual preparations) can be an efficient way to ensure adequate intake.
+Given the absorption challenges, B12 supplements (either as oral tablets or drops or sublingual preparations) are an efficient way to ensure adequate intake.
 They offer a direct source of the vitamin, bypassing potential digestive inefficiencies.

 Regular Screening